Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Data

 \textbf{Received spillovers from prescriptive knowledge.} Received spillovers are calculated using the above formula from equation~\ref{eq:received_spillover}.
 For each title in $v_{it}$ in prescriptive knowledge, spillovers are calculated to the backward pool, $\mathcal{B}^{A}_{t,\tau}$, of $\mathcal{P}:=$\textit{technology in trades, technology in agriculture, navigation}, and \textit{scientific instruments}.
 Spillovers from propositional knowledge are then averaged as $\frac{1}{|\mathcal{P}|}\sum_{A\in\mathcal{P}} \mathrm{Received\ spillover}_{A \to B}(v_{it})$.

 \textbf{Patent citations.} Woodcroft patent citations obtained from \cite{Nuvolari2011}.

+\textbf{Number of ESTC editions.} The ESTC lists individual editions per work.
+To identify the number of editions per work, the paper uses the same duplicate-clearing Jaccard distance based strategy from \cite{Koschnick2025}.
+Note that duplicates are excluded from the corpus throughout this paper and not used for the calculation for the innovation index.

-\textbf{Occupations of ESTC authors.} Occupational information derived from ESTC titles.
-In a first step we identified information on authors using a regex-routine.
-Overall, we find author information for 47\% of all titles within prescriptive and propositional knowledge.
-Then we extracted post-comma additional information on authors.
+\textbf{Occupations of ESTC authors.} Occupational information derived from authorship details in ESTC titles.
+In a first step, information on authors was identified using a regex-routine.
+Overall, we identify author information for 47\% of all titles within prescriptive and propositional knowledge.
+Following this, post-comma additional information on authors (beyond their names) was extracted.
 This covers 32\% of all authors.
-Based on these strings, we identified the following groups: \textit{engineer, medical career, academic career, fellow of the Royal Society} and \textit{membership in other enlightenment societies}. \textit{Fellow of the Royal Society} includes all mentions of \textit{F.R.S} or \textit{fellow of the Royal Society}.
-Enlightenment societies consist of economic societies like the Society of Arts in London or the Dublin Society \citep{Stapelbroek2012,Howes2020,cinnirella2025flow}, the Linnean Society, the Society of Antiquaries, various agricultural societies, and the Philosophical Society in Philadelphia.
-Engineer includes all mentions of \textit{engineers, mechanics, surveyors, hydrographers} and \textit{projectors}.
-Academic includes all mentions of \textit{Teacher, librarian, reader of, lecturer, professor, M.A., Fellow of...}.\footnote{An extra rule ensures that fellows at colleges are separated from fellows of the Royal Society.
-The approach further accounts for different capitalization} Finally, going beyond the title information, authors are matched to students enrolled at the universities of Oxford and Cambridge based on \cite{Koschnick2025}.
+Based on these strings, we identified the following groups: \textit{engineer, medical career, academic career, fellow of the Royal Society}, and \textit{membership in other enlightenment societies}. \textit{Fellow of the Royal Society} includes all mentions of \textit{F.R.S} or \textit{fellow of the Royal Society}. \textit{Member in the Society of Arts} includes all mentions of Society for the \textit{Society for the Encouragement of Arts, Manufactures and Commerce}, either in the form of \textit{Society of Arts}, \textit{Society for the Encouragement of ...}, or \textit{Society for Promoting Arts}. \textit{Engineer} includes all mentions of \textit{engineers, surveyors, millwrights, shipwrights, and instrument makers}. \textit{Academic} includes all mentions of \textit{Teacher, librarian, reader of, lecturer, professor, M.A., Fellow of...}.\footnote{An extra rule ensures that fellows at colleges are separated from fellows of the Royal Society.
+The approach further accounts for different capitalization} Finally, going beyond the title information, authors are matched to authors who, at some point, were enrolled at the universities of Oxford and Cambridge based on \cite{Koschnick2025}.

 \textbf{Similarity to new methods.} Similarities to the three methodological revolutions of \textit{Newtonian mechanics, precise measurement,} and the \textit{scientific method}.
 Each concept is captured through a list of essential terms that are presented in table~\ref{tab:revolution_method_terms}.
-Similarities are then calculated at the title level and averages accross each term.
+Similarities are then calculated at the title level and averaged accross each term.